iceangelsaint/comas/README.md

 # comas
-Decompiled version of CoMaS.
+Decompiled version of CoMaS 0.8.75.
 Invasive proctoring software that does not disclose what it does properly.

 CoMaS stores the client encrypted on disk.
 It decrypts it to a temp file before launch, and deletes itself when CoMas is exited.
 By running CoMas, and observing the temp folder seeing which files were created, I was able to find the decrypted version.